kailash-manasarovar/statement/docs/timeline/2023/january.md

 - Given everyone who was hacking me (the whole town) knew about [my rhabdo symptoms](#serious-poisoning-at-chamber-music-class) and my concerns that it could have come from the hike at the weekend, did the local police *and* the traffic police create a fake accident so that I wouldn't go up again, and die or be hospitalized; any tests would have shown the sorts of substances I was ingesting.
 - Or was it more likely they didn't want to stop making so much money from the sedated porn they were distributing globally to the porn-addict tech elite (amongst others) with me in it, so I had to be kept alive and well enough for more abuse.
 - It seems likely since there was no accident to see, and they told everyone to turn around and go home anyway, for no reason.
-- This means the local police, and at least the traffic section of the Guardia Civil would also be conspiring in the porn network distribution of sedating and raping lone females in their apartments and/or hotel rooms in Denia and beyond.
+- This means the local police, and at least the traffic section of the Guardia Civil would also be conspiring in the porn network distribution of sedating and raping lone females in their apartments and/or hotel rooms in Dénia and beyond.
 - It puts [my interaction with the traffic police the following July](july.md#stopped-by-the-traffic-police) in a somewhat different light.
-- It explains [being shown the door by the Denia national police in February 2024](../2024/february.md#my-first-trip-to-the-spanish-police-in-denia) because I didn't have a complaint, they told me, because the man who was threatening me online with violence might think I was ugly.
+- It explains [being shown the door by the Dénia national police in February 2024](../2024/february.md#my-first-trip-to-the-spanish-police-in-denia) because I didn't have a complaint, they told me, because the man who was threatening me online with violence might think I was ugly.
 - And it explains being fobbed off and shown the door by the Madrid national police twice; once in [March 2024](../2024/march/13-end.md#reporting-the-crimes-to-the-police-in-madrid) and then again in [January 2025](../2025/january.md#madrid-policia).
-- It also explains why the [Denia local police](../2024/march/1-12.md#enric-gil) refused to speak to me.
+- It also explains why the [Dénia local police](../2024/march/1-12.md#enric-gil) refused to speak to me.
 - All in support of despicable porn networks including the global porn-addict engineering elite who were probably paying millions in subscriptions to porn networks to see me, and others, suffer, be sedated and raped, and goodness knows what else, perhaps even watching my activities at the conservatory; the concerts, the terrorizing, the drugging in class, the [switching of protagonists](may.md#chamber-music-concert), going to the toilet; everything I expect they have been doing to the children and teenage girls for some time too.
 - There are at least four or five specific children I have names for listed in this statement that I have told the authorities I'm concerned about being in *extreme* danger.
 - I am continually ignored.
 They even tried to make out the whole thing was all my fault.
 - Nothing is ever done about it, and of course it just gets worse and worse and WORSE!
 - I know it is just the tip of the iceberg, and I know Lorraine found something out so horrible - many years ago now - that it broke her to know about it, and to know nobody cared either.
-- Was it that, along with everything else, men in Denia had started making women and girls pregnant - with the help of online manipulation - so that they could earn thousands on the baby and pedo porn they discovered could make them into millionaires?
+- Was it that, along with everything else, men in Dénia had started making women and girls pregnant - with the help of online manipulation - so that they could earn thousands on the baby and pedo porn they discovered could make them into millionaires?
 - Or is it something even more horrible, if there could be anything more horrible.
 - Do the global tech porn-addict elite know they're funding the baby rape capital of the world?
 I guess they do, and I guess it must make them feel triumphant.